SEIR-7-06/deploy-to-github-pages/README.md

 #### Ensure your project is ready to deploy

-Make sure that your project is working - it does not make sense to deploy a broken app!

-Next, make sure that all changes to your code are committed to _master_ in your local repository.
+Make sure that all changes to your code are committed to _master_ in your local repository.

 Although not necessary, go ahead and push the latest commit to _origin_:<br>`$ git push origin master`

 #### Create a `gh-pages` Branch

-You will learn more about git **branches** during Project 3, however, deploying on _ghpages_ requires that we create a new branch:
+You will learn more about git **branches** in the next unit, however, deploying on _ghpages_ requires that we create a new branch:

 - Ensure that you're in your project's directory and in the `master` branch
 - Run `$ git checkout -b gh-pages`